 - Let your muffins sit for 5-10 minutes before popping them in the oven.

-One last thing.
-The crumble topping on these is fantastic and looks rustically beautiful, but if your in a fancy mood, add a shower of powdered sugar.
+The buttery topping on these Peach Crumble Muffins is fantastic and looks rustically beautiful, but if you're in a fancy mood, add a shower of powdered sugar.
 It totally changes the look!